kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 	sts_region=${AWS_REGION}
 ```

-## 5. Associating the Vault Policy with AWS Role
+### Step 3: Associate the Vault Policy with AWS Role

-Finally, we'll want to bind the Vault authentication and policy to our role created in AWS.
-Since we are doing IAM roles, we'll set the `auth_type` to `iam`.
+Finally, bind the Vault authentication and policy to your role in AWS.
+To use IAM roles, the following command sets the `auth_type` to `iam`.

 ```shell
 vault write auth/aws/role/dev-role-iam \